hipe/tmx/lib/skylab/meta-hell/doc/issues/024-the-formal-attribute-narrative.md

 attributes.
 Think of it as an overwrought method signature, or formal function parameters, or a regular expression etc, or superset definition, or map-reduce operation on all possible data etc wat.
-If the name "box" throws you off, just read it as "collection" whenevee you see it.
+If the name "box" throws you off, just read it as "collection" whenever you see it.

 To dig down even deeper, this library also lets you (requires you maybe) to stipulate the ways you define attributes themselves.